Yes, I realize the fortress of solitude in the post title doesn’t go with the hobbit house photo, but I liked it, so there you have it. Anyway…

 A lot has happened here.
 I’ve had two live-in boyfriends and many guinea pigs.
 I lived here when depression first hit.
 Paramedics and police officers have come knocking on my door.
 My paint job and various other fix-it projects are completely useless, because I have zero skill at that kind of thing yet I’m too cheap to pay someone else to do it.
 But it makes my home feel even more quirkily mine.

 Home, specifically this home, has become important because I feel rooted here.
 Most of the time I’m holding myself together by a slender thread, so having a safe space makes a big difference.
 It’s my space where no one cares if there are Corn Flakes scattered all over the kitchen and the guinea pigs’ hay, with a little bit of poop tossed in, is all over the floor.

 I don’t get lonely in this space, and that’s at least in part because I don’t want anyone in this space.
 It’s my fortress of solitude (not that I know much of anything about Superman; I only know the reference from Seinfeld).
 It’s just me and the guinea pigs.
 The rest of the mostly unpleasant world is kept at a distance.
 Granted, I’ve always been very introverted, but the need for a safe space is relatively new over the last few years.

-So, I’ve gone from being a girl who was at home wherever her backpack was to being someone who relies on the stability and grounding of home in order to get by with basic day to day functioning.
-It’s not that venturing outside the house makes me anxious; this just seems to be the only environment that doesn’t steadily drain my mental energy.
+So, I’ve gone from being a girl who was at home wherever her backpack was to being someone who relies on the stability and grounding of home in order to get by with basic day-to-day functioning.
+It’s not that venturing outside the house makes me anxious; my fortress of solitude just seems to be the only environment that doesn’t steadily drain my mental energy.